 Find your scholarship in Web of Science either by searching for articles by title or by author.
-Alternatively, create a ResearcherID and establish your publication list, from which individual article metrics may be viewed.
+Alternatively, create a ResearcherID on Publons and establish your publication list, from which individual article metrics may be viewed.

 Once you have a list of your articles, metrics are found at the right-hand side of the results list page or in individual article records.

 To view the articles citing your paper, simply click on the Times Cited number.

 Find your scholarship in Google Scholar either by searching for articles by title or by author.
 Alternatively, create a Google Scholar My Citations account and establish your publication list, from which metrics may be viewed.